- Exploring Cascade Creek Falls in Ouray, Colorado

 Hiking trails in the area offer access to stunning views of these peaks and the surrounding landscape.
 Be sure to check the trail conditions and weather before embarking on any hikes in the area.

-Visit Cascade Creek Falls
+Cascade Creek Trail

 Trekking to the base of Cascade Creek Falls is a must-do activity for those with just a half-day in Ouray, suitable for everyone.
 Whether you’re interested in history, geology, or simply want to enjoy the peaceful surroundings, this location is not to be missed.
+The Cascade Creek trail is well marked and suitable for all fitness levels.

 Chief Ouray mine hike is one of the best hikes around Ouray.
 It will take you to the upper catchment of cascade creek with beautiful views over the whole valley.
 Once you reach the top you can explore the 2 abandoned mine buildings, used for gold mining in the early 1900’s.
 This is a strenuous 4.3 mile hike with nearly 2000 ft of elevation gain.